sachwarah/sachwarah.github.io/_posts/2015-09-06-getting-jekyll-serve-to-work-on-cloud9.md

 tags: jekyll how-to
 ---

-According to [Jekyll docs on Cloud9](https://docs.c9.io/docs/jekyll) this is the correct way of starting `jeykll serve` on Cloud 9.
+The [Jekyll docs on Cloud9](https://docs.c9.io/docs/jekyll) say that the correct way of starting `jeykll serve` on Cloud 9 is:

 ````
 jekyll serve --host $IP --port $PORT --baseurl ''